souzamonteiro/cnatool/paper/paper.md

 Based on this view of the literature, we designed the mind map presented in \autoref{fig:pic1}.
 Moreover, CNATool implements some properties not found in other software, for example incidence-fidelity index [@Teixeira2010]. \autoref{tb:tb1} presents a summary of the main features presented by each of the analyzed programs.

 ![Mind map of concepts involving analysis of complex networks.
 Green means high; yellow means medium and; red mean low value.
 Olive highlights CNATool’s advantages.\label{fig:pic1}](Picture1.png)

+This program is intended for researchers working in the analysis of social and biological networks.
+Knowledge of network analysis and familiarity with scripting languages is essential.

 | Feature	| CNATool	| Gephi	| Pajek	| SocNetV |
 | :---- | ---- | ---- | ---- | ----: |
 | Has high accuracy	| Yes	| Yes	| Yes	| Yes |